-UK Bank Holidays 2025: Plan Your Year with National and Regional Dates
+UK (Public) Bank Holidays 2025: Plan Your Year with National and Regional Dates

 Planning a trip, a long weekend, or just looking for an excuse to relax?
 Knowing the UK bank holidays in 2025 can help you make the most of your time.
 From national holidays to regional observances in England, Wales, Scotland, and Northern Ireland, this comprehensive guide outlines every key date you need to know to plan ahead.